-You will have 10 minutes to process your payment by using a credit card or 10 days to submit your cheque/money order/bank draft, otherwise your placement will be forfeited.
+You will have 15 minutes to process your payment by using a credit card otherwise your placement will be forfeited.

 Yes.
 If your payment is successful you will be able to download your payment receipt and the Placement letter through your AMC candidate portal.

-You should contact the AMC Clinical Examination Section for your Placement letter or payment receipt to be sent through email.
+You should contact the AMC Clinical Examination Section using the Contact Form, for your Placement letter or payment receipt to be sent through email.

-Can I apply for two series at a time?
+- Can I apply for two examinations at a time?

 No. The new online scheduling system will not allow you to make more than one application at a time.

-How do I place myself on the waiting list?
+- How do I place myself on the cancellation list?

-The AMC does not allow transfers to alternate examination date of Clinical examination.
-However, you can withdraw from the Clinical examination any time prior to the examination - fees will apply.
+The AMC does not allow transfers to alternate examination dates; however you can withdraw from the Clinical examination any time prior to the examination – fees will apply.

-In order to withdraw from the Clinical examination, you are required to complete the Withdrawal Form and send it back to the AMC prior to the examination.
+In order to withdraw from the Clinical examination you are required to complete the Clinical Examination withdrawal form and send it back to the AMC prior to the examination.

 - If I withdraw from the AMC Clinical Examination, will I get any refund?